Economy of Myanmar

-The economy of Myanmar is the seventh largest in Southeast Asia.
+Myanmar has a lower-middle income economy that is considered the seventh largest in Southeast Asia and among the world's least developed.
 After the return of civilian rule in 2011, the new government launched large-scale reforms, focused initially on the political system to restore peace and achieve national unity and moving quickly to an economic and social reform program.
-Current economic statistics were a huge decline from the economic statistics of Myanmar in the fiscal year of 2020, in which Myanmar's nominal GDP was $81.26 billion and its purchasing power adjusted GDP was $312.49 billion.
 Myanmar has faced an economic crisis since the 2021 coup d'état.
-According to the International Monetary Fund (IMF), Myanmar's GDP per capita in 2024 was $1,110.
+According to the International Monetary Fund (IMF), the nation generates $83.83 billion in nominal gross domestic product (GDP) and $293.91 by purchasing power parity (PPP), as of 2026.
+Myanmar's GDP per capita stands at $1,519.

 History

 Classical era

 Burma has been the main trade route between China and India since 100 BC.
-The Mon Kingdom of lower Burma served as important trading centre in the Bay of Bengal.
+The Mon Kingdom of lower Burma served as an important trading centre in the Bay of Bengal.
 The majority of the population was involved in rice production and other forms of agriculture.
 Burma used silver as the trade currency.
 All land was nominally owned by the Burmese monarch.
 Exports, along with oil wells, gem mining and teak production were controlled by the monarch.
 Burma was vitally involved in the Indian Ocean trade.
 Logged teak was a prized export that was used in European shipbuilding because of its durability, and became the focal point of Burmese exports from the 1700s to the 1800s.

 Under the monarchy, the economy of Myanmar had been based on communal redistribution known in Myanmar as Dāna.
 The state set the prices of the most important commodities.
 Agrarian self-sufficiency was vital, while trade was only of secondary importance.